cdfoundation/faq/README.md

 ## Which projects will be included in the CDF?

 The CDF is launching with four projects: [Jenkins](https://jenkins.io/), [Jenkins X](https://jenkins-x.io), [Spinnaker](https://www.spinnaker.io/), and [Tekton](http://github.com/tektoncd), and there are more interested projects in the pipeline.
-We invite people to follow the CDF Technical Operating Committee where project decisions will be made in the future: [https://github.com/cdfoundation/toc](https://github.com/cdfoundation/toc).
+We invite people to follow the CDF Technical Oversight Committee where project decisions will be made in the future: [https://github.com/cdfoundation/toc](https://github.com/cdfoundation/toc).

 ## Do I have to be a member to contribute to CDF projects?